spryker/spryker-docs/docs/scos/user/features/202108.0/product-groups-feature-overview.md

 {% endinfo_block %}

 On the Storefront, the product group is not displayed as a group.
 Instead, the behavior of all the UI elements related to the products in the group changes.
-It affects product abstract card and *Product details* page.
+It affects product abstract card and **Product Details** page.

 Product abstract card:

 1. Hovering over the product abstract card opens a pop-up menu with the colors of all the products included into the group.
 2. Hovering over or clicking a color circle changes the abstract product image, title, rating, label, and the price.
-3. Having hovered over the desired color, a shop user clicks on the product abstract card to be redirected to the *Product details* page of the corresponding product.
+3. Having hovered over the desired color, a shop user clicks on the product abstract card to be redirected to the **Product Details** page of the corresponding product.

 ![Product group - product abstract card](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Product+Groups/Product+Groups+Feature+Overview/product-group-product-abstract-card.gif)

-*Product details* page:
+**Product Details** page:

 * Hovering over a color circle changes the abstract product image.
 * Once you stop hovering over a color circle, the image changes back to the image of the product you are viewing.